mang022/simple-test/README.md

 0. Implement a simple Restful API server.

-1. Print a current exchange rate, USD -> KRW (GET /exchange/:code).
+1. Print a current exchange rate, USD -> KRW.

+Path
+[GET] /exchange/:code
 In this case, code is USD.

 Response
 ```